Jayne Regan Pink

 Jayne Regan Pink (born 4 March 1968) is a British dancer, choreographer, repetiteur, dialect coach and artistic associate.
 She studied at the Royal Ballet School and spent much of her professional career as a principal dancer with Northern Ballet Theatre.
-She created leading roles in most of the company's repertoire between 1986 and 1998 alongside collaborators including director Christopher Gable, director-choreographer Michael Pink and composer Philip Feeney.
-She has been referred to as "one of the jewels in the crown of English dance" and "one of the finest dramatic dancers of today, ranking along side Lynn Seymour, Marcia Haydee, Anna Laguna and Elaine McDonald."
-Regan Pink herself has cited Lynn Seymour as a role model.
+She created leading roles in most of the company's repertoire between 1986 and 1998 alongside collaborators including director Christopher Gable, director-choreographer Michael Pink, composer Philip Feeney and designer Lez Brotherston.
+She has been referred to as "one of the jewels in the crown of English dance" and "one of the finest dramatic dancers of today, ranking alongside Lynn Seymour, Marcia Haydee, Anna Laguna and Elaine McDonald."
 Since retiring from dance, she has moved to Milwaukee, Wisconsin with her husband, Artistic Director of the Milwaukee Ballet Michael Pink.
 She has served as a choreographer, movement director, dialect coach and repetiteur in Milwaukee and internationally.
 She currently serves as Artistic Associate with Renaissance Theaterworks.

 Early life

-Jayne Regan was born in London, England in 1968 to Colin Regan and Marjorie Regan (née Gibbs).
+Jayne Regan was born in Newham, London, England in 1968 to Colin Regan and Marjorie Regan (née Gibbs).
 She was the second of three children.
-Regan Pink grew up in South Woodford and attended St. Joseph's Convent in Wanstead as a child.
+Growing up, she attended a Catholic school.